 Try ordering them by importance.
 Then, use the list to decide how to divide the tasks between friends, family, professionals, and other volunteers.
 Learn more about sharing responsibilities.

 Take charge and plan as much as possible to prevent last-minute emergencies.
 This can also help provide a sense of control and order.
-Create schedules that list which relative, friend, or other volunteer is available when and for what tasks.
+Create a simple schedule.
+List which friend or volunteer is available, when they can help, and what they will do.
 Make sure that all of the caregivers involved have some time to be away without feeling guilty or concerned.
 Long-distance caregiving takes even more planning.
 Find out more about how to be an effective long-distance caregiver.

 Identify problems, find out what is needed, and follow-through.
 Do not be afraid to seek advice and help from others.
 Look for creative solutions that work for you and the person you care for.